Raihan-Uddin-Munna/Raihan-Uddin-Munna/README.md

 ## About Me

-I’m focused on building a strong foundation in **Networking, Linux, and Cybersecurity**.
+I work at the intersection of **Networking, Linux, and Cybersecurity**, with a strong interest in how modern networks and systems are built, managed, monitored, and secured.

-I have completed **CCNA and MTCNA training**, along with the MTCNA vendor examination.
-My current work is centered around practical networking, Linux systems, network troubleshooting, packet analysis, and security fundamentals.
+I have completed **Cisco CCNA and MikroTik MTCNA training**, including the **MTCNA vendor examination**.
+My current technical work focuses on network configuration, routing and switching, Linux systems, packet analysis, troubleshooting, and security fundamentals.

-Before moving into networking and cybersecurity, I worked with the **MERN Stack**, building web applications with modern JavaScript technologies.
-That background gave me practical experience with programming, databases, Git, and application development.
+Before moving into networking and cybersecurity, I worked with the **MERN Stack**, building web applications with JavaScript, React, Node.js, Express.js, and MongoDB.
+That experience gave me a solid foundation in programming, APIs, databases, Git, and software development.

-Now I’m combining that development background with **networking, systems, and security** to build a broader technical skill set.
+Today, I bring both backgrounds together — **application development, networking, systems, and security**.

 ---

-## Technical Focus
+# Technical Focus

 <table>
 <tr>